 Advanced Premium Tax Credit: This is a tax credit that can be used to lower your monthly premium.
 If your estimated income falls between 100% and 400% of the federal poverty level for your household size, you qualify for a premium tax credit.

-You can enroll in any metal tier plan and still receive the premium tax credit.
+You can enroll in any metal tier plan and still receive the advanced premium tax credit.

 To lower your risk of owing money at the end of the year, try to estimate your income as close as you can to what you believe you will earn.